cobaltdeveloper/airspace-hugo/blessings-site/content/english/_index.md

   enable: true
   bg_image: images/slider-bg.jpg
   bg_overlay: true
-  title: Blessings
+  title: For You and Your Home
-  content: For you and your home.
-Blessings is a one of a kind boutique that has gifts
+  content: Blessings is a one of a kind boutique that has gifts of all kinds and is
-    and cosmetics.
+    a Merle Norman Cosmetics Studio.
   button:
     enable: false
     label: Discover Our Project